 What can you do?

-Do not make assumptions about Aboriginal and Torres Strait Islander women who do not access prenatal or AOD care during their pregnancy.
+Do not make assumptions about Aboriginal and Torres Strait Islander women who do not access prenatal or alcohol and other drugs care during their pregnancy.
 Meeting the woman where she is at is important so you can understand what is getting in her way and how you can help to reduce risks for her baby.

 For example, an Aboriginal and Torres Strait Islander woman may: